NotNoelChannel/termux-desktop/README.md

 ./setup.sh --install
 ```

-> If script `setup.sh` fails during package installation (due to network issues), you can re-execute it again.
+> If script `setup.sh` fails during package installation (due to network issues or if a package isn't found; edit the setup.sh manually), you can re-execute it again.

 - During installation, you'll be asked to set up password for **VNC** -
 ```